Thai Visa Option

 90 day Reporting

-Holders of an extended Marriage visa, Retirement visa as well as work permit holders in Thailand need a re-entry permit in their passport before they leave Thailand.
-If you do not have a re-entry permit before you leave then when you return your visa or work permit will be invalidated.
+Holders of an extended Marriage visa, Retirement visa as well as work permit holders in Thailand.
+They need a re-entry permit in their passport before they leave Thailand.
+If you do not have a re-entry permit before you leave.
+Then when you return your visa or work permit will be invalidated.
 You will only receive a 30 day visa waiver and you would need to start the visa application or work permit process again.